-Staff in attendance: Lorri Coody, City Secretary; Robert Basford, Assistant City Manager; Tommy Ramsey, City Attorney sitting in for Justin Pruitt; and Joe Newton and Ian Knox, Building Official Representatives.
+Staff in attendance: Lorri Coody, City Secretary; Justin Pruitt, City Attorney; and Ian Knox and Joe Newton, Building Official Representatives.

 B. CITIZENS' COMMENTS - Any person who desires to address the Planning and Zoning Commission regarding an item on the agenda will be heard at this time.
 In compliance with the Texas Open Meetings Act, unless the subject matter of the comment is on the agenda, the City staff and Commissioners are not allowed to discuss the subject.
 Each person is limited to five (5) minutes for comments to the Planning and Zoning Commission.